 Beneath the hot white lights of the stage, he struck and swung around his diminutive setar with all the abandon and swagger of the rock star he’d always wanted to be.
-That night in New York City, he was expressing the musical equivalent of a fulsome fuck you to a crowd of New Age poets, charlatans, and pseudo-intellectuals.
+That night in New York City, he was expressing the musical equivalent of a fulsome ‘fuck you’ to a crowd of New Age poets, charlatans, and pseudo-intellectuals.
 Quite naturally, then, was he caught unawares when he put a face to the sound of a gaunt, moustachioed member of the crowd who introduced himself backstage.
 It was, he later found out, none other than John Densmore, the man who had provided the backbeat and drive to Morrison’s unrestrained ecstasy.
-Fiddling around with a daf frame-drum he found lying around, chains and all, Densmore and him soon broke out into a jam and hit it off.
-Later, spurred by his desire to collaborate with the rock and roller and Densmore’s interest in ‘authentic’ Persian music, the duo recorded albums and played a string of concerts together, to much acclaim.
+Fiddling around with a daf frame-drum he found lying around, chains and all, he and Densmore soon broke out into a jam and hit it off.
+Later, spurred by his desire to collaborate with the rock and roller and Densmore’s interest in ‘authentic’ Persian music, the duo recorded albums and played a string of concerts together to much acclaim.
 It was during one of these heady days that he found himself feeling like jelly before the old microphone and its patina of sweat and rust.
 You’ve come all the way from Sangsar, he thought to himself that afternoon, and you’re singing into Jim Morrison’s microphone.
 Ey Khoda!

 Isn’t it funny? he thought, fidgeting with a cigarette he was trying to light against the wind one cold morning; you don’t realise how much you love a place until you leave it